 - When your risotto has been cooking about 40 minutes, begin to taste for doneness.
 You want al dente, not soft.
 If you overcook the barley, your risotto will be mushy.

-- When the barley is just barely tender, gently fold in the roasted pumpkin crumbled bleu cheese.
+- When the barley is just barely tender, stir in the crumble bleu cheese.
 Remove from heat while you prepare your eggs.

 - Cook 1 egg per serving according to your preferred method.
 You will want a runny yolk for this dish!